deepdivedylan/rome-dice/README.md

 1. Bet 4.
 2. Roll dice.
-3. If roll is a 6, win 14 (net win of 10).
+    * If roll is a 6, win 14 (net win of 10).
-4. If roll is 4 or 5, win 4 (net win of 0).
+    * If roll is 4 or 5, win 4 (net win of 0).
-5. If roll is 1, 2, or 3, lose.
+    * If roll is 1, 2, or 3, lose.

 The expected value is (⅙ × 10) + (⅓ × 0) + (½ × -4) = -⅓.
-Obviously, the players will lose the money very fast.
+Obviously, the players will lose their money very fast.
 So, this program sets up a nihilstic tournament that tracks how long the players survive.
+Each player is forced to play until they run out of money.
 The player to survive the longest wins.

 # Usage